Parent Teacher Student Association

 What Happens After I Join?

 You alone determine what role you want to play in PTSA.
 Your choices range from becoming a member and seeing your membership fee help to improve the lives of our children, to getting involved in some of the programs, committees and activities that PTSA sponsors.
 School units generally hold PTSA meetings once a month, and welcome all members to participate and get involved depending on where their interests lie.
-The Hamburg Executive Board holds meetings once a month.
-It also holds open board meetings twice a year (generally in October and May) which all PTSA members are welcome to attend.
+The Hamburg Executive Board also holds meetings once a month.
+All PTSA members are welcome to attend.

 What is PTSA All About?